 For in all the writings of the first and second century we do not find an “institutional” treatment of the word “ekklesia.”
 This is a little something for all of us to consider and to get us motivated to get into the Word of God, His pure unleavened showbread, the ultimate provision of God for all of His children.

-2 Timothy 2:15 “Study to show yourself approved before God, and a workman that needs not be ashamed, rightly dividing the word of truth.”
+2 Timothy 2:15 “Study to show yourself approved before God, a workman that need not be ashamed, rightly dividing the word of truth.”

 God Bless you.